Eggtosch/diamond-c/README.md

 Copy the `docs/diamond.lua` file to `~/.config/nvim/after/ftplugin/diamond.lua`, so neovim will start the diamond lsp server when a diamond file is opened.
 One may has to adjust the command path the server is at.

+## bash completions

+Copy the `docs/diamond` file to `~/.local/share/bash-completion/completions/`, so bash will auto complete the diamond command.